Wind farm: Ground radar interference

-Wind farms can interfere with ground radar systems used for military, weather and air traffic control.
+Wind farms may interfere with ground radar systems used for military, weather, and air traffic control.
 The large, rapidly moving blades of the turbines can return signals to the radar that can be mistaken as an aircraft or weather pattern.
 Actual aircraft and weather patterns around wind farms can be accurately detected, as there is no fundamental physical constraint preventing that, but aging radar infrastructure is significantly challenged with the task.
 The US military is using wind turbines on some bases, including Barstow near the radar test facility.

 Effects

 The level of interference is a function of the signal processors used within the radar, the speed of the aircraft and the relative orientation of wind turbines/aircraft with respect to the radar.
 An aircraft flying above the wind farm's turning blades could become impossible to detect because the blade tips can be moving at nearly aircraft velocity.
 Studies are currently being performed to determine the level of this interference and will be used in future site planning.
 Issues include masking (shadowing), clutter (noise), and signal alteration.
 Radar issues have stalled as much as 10,000 MW of projects in the USA.

 Some very long range radars are not affected by wind farms.